Chapter Thirty-Seven Hubris

 “Privilege is such an apathetic and passive tool.
 It must be nice to sit back amongst your crew here behind these rings of technological bliss and ignore the suffering.”
 I take a breath and pause to reflect with whom I talk and the history of why and how they got here.
 “Then again”—I look back out towards that endless universe—”sometimes I don’t blame you.
 And perhaps that’s the crux of it.
 Or not.”
 I shrug.
 “I got no clue.
 I got no answers for ya.
 Just more questions.”

 “You realize that kind of suffering never really goes away, right?
 The bleakness of ancient history is here in the present right down the road.
-There was a news bulletin this morning about Belters being enslaved and exploited for labor to harness natural resources to feed the rich and powerful.”
+There was a news bulletin this morning about Belters being enslaved and exploited for labor to harness natural resources to feed the rich and powerful and that neverending war.”

 “You read the modern news bulletins?”